 It’s easy to fall into this cycle of defensive accusations when in an argument.
-It starts off with something simple like, “You didn’t do the dishes.”
-But, it ends up escalating to the point where there are no more accusations to make and you are both just hurt and angry.
-This vicious cycle solves nothing, you simply go around in circles until you both forget what you were talking about in the first place.
-The best way to break this cycle is to listen to you what your partner has to say and don’t change the subject.
+It starts with something simple like, “You didn’t do the dishes.”
+But, it ends up escalating to the point where there are no more accusations to make, and you are both just hurt and angry.
+This vicious cycle solves nothing; you simply go around in circles until you both forget what you were talking about in the first place.
+The best way to break this cycle is to listen to what your partner has to say and not change the subject.
 Listen to them and take responsibility.

 If your first instinct when things get tough is to threaten to leave, then you have a bigger issue than a simple argument.
 “If you don’t stop, I’m leaving,” or “Fine, then leave” are open threats that do nothing but build anxiety and contempt within the relationship.
 Leaving should never be an ultimatum unless you are truly at the end of your rope and plan to follow through on it.
 Using this toxic communication method as a weapon to ‘win’ an argument is hurtful and unfair to your partner.

 This one seems like it should be obvious.
-However, the big issue a lot of people have with this is that they are hearing what is being said, but not really listening to their partner.
+However, the big issue many people have with this is that they are hearing what is being said but not really listening to their partner.
 You need to be engaged in what they are saying.
-If you are jumping to the defense or thinking about your response to them, then you aren’t really listening to them.
+If you are jumping to the defense or thinking about your response, you aren’t really listening to them.

-Communication is one of the most important parts of a relationship, so be sure that the both of you are consistently working to improve it.
+Communication is one of the most essential parts of a relationship, so be sure that both of you are consistently working to improve it.
 It’s never too late to evolve the way you communicate with your partner in order to build a strong, long-lasting, and successful relationship.

 Gaslighting is another popular form of toxic communication that’s recently more discussed.
 Have you heard of it?
 Here’s what gaslighting looks like in relationships.